I have received my results and they aren’t what I was expecting, what do I do?

 Whilst the University expects students to submit appeals themselves it is appreciated that there may be valid reasons where an appeal may need to be made by a third party.
 If this is the case the reason for the third party submitting the appeal should be provided, along with any evidence and written authorisation that the student has agreed for the third party to act on their behalf.

 I am a student at a partner institution; can I use the University’s appeals regulations?

 Yes, the appeals regulations apply to all students enrolled at the University on taught courses whether they are taught on campus or through an arrangement at a partner institution.

-The information will only be provided to the appropriate members of staff.
-The University won’t disclose any information to third parties regarding investigations and outcomes from student appeal cases unless legal exceptions under the Data Protection Act apply or you have given the University written authority to do so.
+The information will only be provided to the appropriate members of staff in line with the declaration on the bottom of the appeal form.
+The University won’t disclose any information to third parties regarding investigations and outcomes from student appeal cases unless legal exceptions under the Data Protection Act 2018 apply or you have given the University written authority to do so.

 If you have any concerns regarding disclosure of information detailed within your appeal you should contact the Student Casework Unit.